Top 5 Potential Toxins In Tap Water

 Should You Be Concerned?

 When you turn on your tap, you assume the water is safe to drink.
-There are regulations in place that set in place safety standards for your water – all covered by the Safe Drinking Water Act.
-So why is there so much news about contaminated water and should I worry?
-What can I do to protect myself and my family.
+There are regulations in place that set safety standards in place for your water – all covered by the Safe Drinking Water Act.
+So why is there so much news about contaminated water, and should you worry?
+What can you do to protect yourself and your family?

-Although much of the water provided to the public in the US it meets national safety standards, treated water can contain heavy metals and environmental pollutants such as lead, mercury, pharmaceuticals, herbicides and pesticides.
+Although much of the water provided to the public in the US meets national safety standards, treated water can contain heavy metals and environmental pollutants such as lead, mercury, pharmaceuticals, herbicides and pesticides.
 We’ve written about how that can happen.
 The good news is you can protect yourself and your family through the use of a water filter.
-These are the top five toxins we think you should pay attention to and remove with an NSF certified water filter:
+These are the top five toxins to pay attention to and remove using a NSF certified water filter.

 1) Heavy metals (lead and mercury)

-Mercury is a global pollutant that ultimately makes its way into waterways through industry such as coal-fired power plants or through rain, snow and air pollution.
+Mercury is a global pollutant that ultimately makes its way into waterways through coal-fired power plants.
+It can also end up in your drinking water through more natural causes like rain, snow and air pollution.
 Mercury is another neurotoxin and is stored in your kidneys, blood, brain and liver.

-Our water continues to be subjected to increasing amounts of pharmaceuticals as our population grows.
+Most of us prefer not to think about it, but the fact remains that pharmaceuticals are in drinking water, and the amounts are increasing as our population grows.
 Pharmaceuticals enter the water supply when people flush them down the toilet, or when prescribed medicine is not completely processed by a patient’s body.
-Pharmaceuticals are prescribed to millions of people every day and when the human body cannot process an entire prescribed dose, the rest is eliminated through urine.
-Most of us prefer not to think about it, but the fact remains that pharmaceuticals are in drinking water.
+They are prescribed to millions of people every day and when the human body cannot process an entire prescribed dose, the rest is eliminated through urine.
 Many studies in the last ten years have detected pharmaceutical compounds in treated wastewater.
 A recent government study shows over 80% of waterways tested in the United States show traces of common medications such as acetaminophen, hormones, blood pressure medicine, codeine, and antibiotics.
-Aquasana filters are NSF certified to remove pharmaceuticals from water.
+Aquasana drinking water filters are NSF certified to remove pharmaceuticals from water.

 3) Herbicides and pesticides

-Pesticides and herbicides are used in farming to kill insects and weeds.
-They are also used on lawns and golf course greens.
-An estimated one billion pounds of pesticides are used each year in the U.S. and a percentage ends up as runoff in streams, rivers, and lakes.
+An estimated one billion pounds of pesticide is used each year in the U.S. and a percentage ends up as runoff in streams, rivers, and lakes.
 A recent United States Geological Survey’s (USGS) National Water-Quality Assessment (NAWQA) study showed pesticides are widespread in streams and groundwater sampled throughout the country.
-USGS found that more that 90% of water and fish samples from all streams sampled in the U.S. contain at least one pesticide.
+USGS found that more that 90% of water and fish samples from streams sampled in the U.S. contain at least one pesticide.

 A collaborative research project with the University of Texas School of Engineering helped Aquasana become an industry leader in developing water filtration products that effectively reduce chloramine contamination.
-Among these products are the groundbreaking chloramine-reducing filter pitcher system, the Powered Water Filtration System, the AQ-5300 under-the counter system and the EQ-400 whole-home system.
+Among these products are the groundbreaking chloramine-reducing filter pitcher system, the Clean Water Machine, the AQ-5300 under-the counter system and the EQ-400 whole-home system.

 5) Industrial chemicals